Doaa182/Weather-App/README.md

 # 🗺️ PharoXplore

-a Pharaoh-inspired global exploration platform, revealing countries, real-time weather, and world news through the eyes of ancient discovery.
+A Pharaoh-inspired global exploration platform, revealing countries, real-time weather, and world news through the eyes of ancient discovery.

 ---